selenebun/towerdefense/README.md

 * R to reset game
 * S to sell selected tower
 * X to export map string (copies to clipboard)
+* Z to return to default zoom level (will reset map!)